-In this PSA for The Humane Society of the United States, passersby in New York City’s busy Madison Square Park were promised “free chicken.”
-What they didn’t realize is that they were not getting a free lunch, but a chance to “meet a chicken, not eat a chicken”!
+In this PSA for The Humane Society of the United States, pedestrians in New York City’s busy Madison Square Park found out first hand.
+We set up a booth promising them “free chicken,” but what they didn’t realize is that they were not getting a free lunch, but a once-in-a-lifetime experience to make a new friend.
+They learned that it’s much more compassionate to “meet a chicken, not eat a chicken.”

-The heartwarming and quirky piece quickly generated nearly one million views in the first month of release and created a deep connection between two sweet chickens and some tough New Yorkers!
+The heartwarming and quirky PSA quickly generated nearly one million views in the first month after its release, and created a deep connection between two sweet chickens and some tough New Yorkers!

-I’ve always been fascinated by birds.
+It’s easy to become fascinated by birds.
 They’re beautiful and almost magical animals, and they live almost everywhere.
-When we were lucky enough to receive a grant to produce two animal welfare films, I knew that I wanted one of them to be about birds.
+When we were lucky enough to receive a grant to produce two animal welfare films, we knew that we wanted one of them to be about birds.

-Our idea was to simulate what it must look like when a bird, confused by the reflections in the glass, slams into a plate glass window flying at full speed.
-We used drones and glass windows and set them up in a field in rural Maryland.
-The result was an impactful PSA that we hope will encourage people to take much-needed steps to protect our feathered friends.
+Our idea was to use drones to simulate what it must look like from birds’ POV when they become confused by reflections in the glass and slam into plate glass windows flying at full speed.
+Filmed in an open field in Maryland, the result was this impactful PSA that we hope will encourage people to take much-needed steps to protect our feathered friends.

-In the summer of 2017, I found Jeffrey Morgan, the Executive Director of Ocean Protection Advocacy Kids (OPAK) tabling for donations in Chatham, MA.
-I talked to him about the work they were doing, and was compelled to find a way to make a film that would spread the word about the advocacy they’re doing on behalf of our oceans.
-Jeffrey and I worked together to find a grant that would provide them the funds they needed to make this video.
+In the summer of 2017, we found Jeffrey Morgan, the Executive Director of Ocean Protection Advocacy Kids (OPAK) tabling for donations in Chatham, MA.
+We talked to him about the work they were doing, and became compelled to find a way to make a film that would spread the word about the advocacy they’re doing on behalf of our oceans.
+We worked together with Jeffrey to find a grant that would provide them the funds they needed to make this video.

-Fast forward to the spring of 2018, when the long, cold Cape Cod winter was finally starting to recede, and I flew up to Provincetown to interview Jeffery, Melanie and to see them in action as they presented their unique, art-infused program to a classroom full of eager middle schoolers.
+Fast forward to the spring of 2018, when the long, cold Cape Cod winter was finally starting to recede.
+We flew up to Provincetown to interview Jeffery, Melanie and to see them in action as they presented their unique, art-infused program to a classroom full of eager middle schoolers.

-The result is this film, which OPAK will use to share their work with the Cape Cod community and beyond.
+The result is this film, which OPAK can use to share their work with the Cape Cod community and beyond.

-The hope is that when this current generation is educated about the perils our oceans – and the marine animals that live in them – face, they’ll become advocates themselves, and will work hard to change the course of this profound threat to our ecosystem.
+The hope is that when this current generation is educated about the perils our oceans face, they’ll become advocates themselves, and will work hard to change the course of this profound threat to our ecosystem.